1st-degree murder trial ends abruptly after accused pleads guilty to lesser charge | CBC News

 1st-degree murder trial ends abruptly after accused pleads guilty to lesser charge

-Angela April Walsh pleads guilty to 2nd-degree murder in death of Clarke Earnest Greene in Fredericton
+Angela April Walsh pleads guilty to 2nd-degree murder in death of Clark Ernest Greene in Fredericton

-Angela April Walsh was on the second day of her trial in New Brunswick Court of King's Bench for the first-degree murder of Clarke Earnest Greene on April 15, 2020.
+Angela April Walsh was on the second day of her trial in New Brunswick Court of King's Bench for the first-degree murder of Clarke Ernest Greene on April 15, 2020.

-But on Wednesday afternoon, Justice Kathryn Gregory dismissed the 12-member jury after Walsh chose to plead guilty to the lesser charge of second-degree murder.
+But on Wednesday afternoon, Justice Kathryn Gregory dismissed the 12 jurors after Walsh chose to plead guilty to the lesser charge of second-degree murder.

 Walsh and Zachary Murphy had been jointly charged with the murder of Greene, whose body was found near a gazebo in Wilmot Park in Fredericton.

-Walsh was scheduled to have a three-week trial, which began on Tuesday, following jury selection on Monday.
+Walsh, who was 21 when charged, was scheduled to have a three-week trial, which began on Tuesday after jury selection on Monday.

 However, New Brunswick deputy attorney general Michael Comeau agreed to let Walsh plead guilty to the lesser charge, following testimony Wednesday morning from Murphy.

-Murphy, who was supposed to be a key Crown witness in the trial, gave testimony that contradicted what Crown prosecutor Darlene Blundston had told jurors they'd hear him say.
+Murphy, who was supposed to be a key Crown witness in the trial, gave testimony that contradicted what Crown prosecutor Darlene Blunston had told jurors they'd hear him say.

-Earlier in the trial, Blundston said jurors could expect to hear testimony about how Walsh hatched a plan to lure Greene to Wilmot Park, where Murphy would knock him out with a piece of pipe in order to rob him.
+Earlier in the trial, Blunston said jurors could expect to hear testimony from Murphy that would prove that Walsh was the "mastermind behind this murder," which she got Murphy involved in under the pretence they would only rob the 31-year-old Greene.

 "I expect he will then tell you that as he was going through Greene's book bag, he didn't see Walsh for a time, but then all of a sudden [Walsh] was on top of Greene stabbing him in the chest and eyes with a knife."

-On Wednesday, however, Murphy testified that he hit Greene with a pipe and stabbed him, and that Walsh wasn't around when that happened.
+On Wednesday, however, Murphy testified that he hit Greene with a pipe, but that it was he who stabbed Greene, all while not knowing where Walsh was.

+The trial broke for lunch after his testimony, and when it reconvened at about 2 p.m., Gregory announced that she'd received consent from the Office of the Attorney General following an agreement by both parties to let Walsh plea guilty to second-degree murder.

+Gregory had Walsh formally enter her plea, and following that, Blunston read out a statement of facts, describing how Walsh arranged to meet Greene at Wilmot Park, and that when he arrived, Murphy hit him with a pipe, followed by Walsh stabbing him in the chest and face.

+Gregory then convicted Walsh of second-degree murder but reserved sentencing until May 11, to give Greene's family more time to prepare victim impact statements.

-Murphy was the last of eight witnesses called to testify before the charge was withdrawn and the trial ended.
+Murphy was the last of eight witnesses called to testify before the trial ended.

-Murphy testified he and Walsh had been living together in a rooming house on King College Road in Fredericton at the time of Greene's murder.
+Murphy testified he and Walsh had been living together in a rooming house on Kings College Road in Fredericton at the time of Greene's murder.

-On the night of April 14, 2020, Walsh asked Murphy to go down to the gazebo at Wilmot Park with her to meet a friend, who Murphy said he later learned was Greene.
+On the night of April 14, 2020, Murphy said Walsh asked him to go down to the gazebo at Wilmot Park with her to meet a friend, who Murphy said he later learned was Greene.

 Murphy testified he went with Walsh, but the two of them separated during the walk to their park.